 Submitting claims is based off your policy year.
 You have 90 days past your renewal to submit claims for the previous policy year.
-For example, if your policy ran from January 1, 2015 to January 1, 2016, you would have 90 days past January 1, 2016 to submit claims for the 2015 plan year.
+See below for how this affects your group:

 BeniComp Select can send your reimbursement by direct deposit if you have submitted an EFT form.
 EFT forms can be filled out by clicking here.